By: Morgan Machado is a CPA and CFE and Manager at Imperium Consulting Group.

-Cyber incidents continue to rank among the top risks businesses face in 2022.
-In addition, the war between Russia and Ukraine has drawn even more attention to cybersecurity.
-Unlike conventional warfare, cyberwar could have immediate global impacts across all industries, particularly due to the already strained supply chain heavily interdependent on electricity and communications.
+As the trend from last year continues, cyber incidents rank again among the top risks businesses will face in 2024.
+In addition, the continuing war between Russia and Ukraine has drawn even more attention to cybersecurity.
+Unlike conventional warfare, cyberwar could have immediate global impacts across all industries within the already strained supply chain with heavy interdependence on electricity and communications.

-Before an event occurs, businesses should ensure that they are prepared from IT security and risk management perspectives.
+1. Preparation: Before an event occurs, businesses should ensure they are prepared from IT security and risk management perspectives.
 First, policyholders should identify significant threats to their organization.
 Then, once these threats to the organization are identified, it is essential to review whether adequate controls are in place to respond to these threats.
-Scott Takaoka, Cyber Risk and Consulting Solutions Leader at Imperium Consulting Group, notes, “a solid foundation for starting this analysis is to evaluate your security controls in the context of a security framework such as the NIST (National Institute of Standards and Technology) Cyber Security Framework or SANS Institute's CIS Controls (formerly called SANS top 20).
-Either framework defines a taxonomy of cyber security controls that should be considered; however, businesses should seek to prioritize those controls that align with their security strategy.”
+Scott Takaoka, Alliant Cyber, Alliant Insurance Services, notes, “A solid foundation for starting this analysis is to evaluate your security controls in the context of a security framework such as the NIST (National Institute of Standards and Technology) Cyber Security Framework or SANS Institute's CIS Controls (formerly called SANS top 20).
+Either framework defines a taxonomy of cybersecurity controls that should be considered; however, businesses should seek to prioritize those controls that align with their security strategy.”

 Businesses should evaluate the strength of their internal controls to respond to cyber threats in tandem with their policy coverage.
 Methodologies to assess cyber risk should include analysis regarding both the probability and severity of potential cyber threats and vulnerabilities to better inform decision making by insureds, as well as demonstrate stewardship to carriers.

 For potential areas of weakness, policyholders should look to quantify the financial impact of cyber threats and evaluate if the current coverage is adequate.
-This evaluation should include both out-of-pocket expenses (legal fees, professional fees, IT costs, etc.) related to cyber response and recovery and loss of income due to inability to operate or reputational risks associated with data breaches.
-Given the inflationary environment of today, its critical that insureds ensure values for all of these items are updated.
+This evaluation should include both out-of-pocket expenses (legal fees, professional fees, IT costs, etc.) related to cyber response and recovery and loss of income due to the inability to operate or reputational risks associated with data breaches.
+Concerning expenses and business interruption, given the inflationary environment of today, it is critical that insureds ensure values used by risk managers are updated.
 Depending on the complexity of such an analysis, insureds may elect to engage a forensic accountant to assist in this assessment.

-Lastly, businesses should have the appropriate people on standby should a cyber incident occur.
-This “breach team” should include IT, finance, risk management, legal counsel, and forensic accountants who can assist with the response and recovery during and following a breach.
-This team should be approved by the carrier when discussing their incident response plan with the carrier.
+Lastly, businesses should have the appropriate teams on standby should a cyber incident occur.
+These teams should include IT and finance departments, risk management team, legal counsel and forensic accountants who can assist with the response and recovery during and following a breach.

-If a cyber incident is identified, it is essential to ensure that the breach is addressed and contained immediately.
-If the business has adequately prepared for a cyber incident, it will already have its breach team identified and contracted so that when an incident occurs, it can quickly assemble the team and begin the investigation and remediation process.
+2. Response: If a cyber incident is identified, it is essential to ensure that the breach is addressed and contained immediately.
+If the business has adequately prepared for a cyber incident, it will already have its "breach team" (outside counsel, digital forensic investigator) identified and contracted so that when an incident occurs, it can quickly assemble the team and begin the investigation and remediation process.
 It is equally important to verify that your cyber liability insurance responds to events.
-Timely notification to your carrier and ensuring that your breach team is pre-approved are essential requirements for the Insured and lay the foundation for a positive claims experience.
+Timely notification to your carrier and ensuring that your "breach team" is pre-approved are essential requirements for insureds and lay the foundation for a positive claims experience.